-- 1D HEG forms a strongly correlated Luttinger liquid, not a Fermi liquid: - State of system immediately after the injection of an extra electron is orthogonal to the ground state (the orthogonality catastrophe). - δ -function peak in the spectral function $A(k_F, \omega)$ at the chemical potential is not present, implying that single-electron quasiparticles are absent. - Forms insulator at zero temperature if any impurity is present due to the spontaneous formation of a charge-density wave. - Described (approximately) by the Luttinger model. - Carbon nanotubes are important components of proposed nanotechnological devices. - Carbon nanotubes attract by van der Waals interactions, but the asymptotic behaviour assumed in current models of nanotechnological systems may be wrong. - Amazingly, the asymptotic form of van der Waals attraction between thin 1D conducting wires is controversial.
-We resolve the controversies using QMC.
+- 1D HEG forms a strongly correlated Luttinger liquid,3 not a Fermi liquid. - State of system immediately after the injection of an extra electron is orthogonal to the ground state (the orthogonality catastrophe). - Carbon nanotubes are important components of proposed nanotechnological devices. - Carbon nanotubes attract by van der Waals interactions, but the asymptotic behaviour assumed in current models of nanotechnological systems may be wrong. - We have calculated the asymptotic form of the van der Waals attraction between thin 1D conducting wires using QMC.

-1J.
+3J.
 M. Luttinger, J. Math.
 Phys.
 4, 1154 (1963); F. D. M. Haldane, J. Phys.
 C 14, 2585 (1981).